-The determination of spatial and temporal boundaries also takes into account the development of the entire Hope Bay greenstone belt.
-The assessment considers both the incremental potential effects of the Project as well as the total potential effects of the Project activities in combination with the existing and approved projects, including the Doris Project and exploration activities on the Hope Bay Belt.
+The determination of spatial and temporal boundaries also takes into account the development of the entire Hope Bay Greenstone Belt.
+The assessment considers both the incremental potential effects of the Project as well as the total potential effects of the additional Project activities in combination with the existing and approved Projects including the Doris Project and advanced exploration activities at Madrid and Boston.